 There is one exception though.
 There is a way to determine whether a Hamiltonian of spin-$1/2$ system (e.g. qubits) involving only two-body interactions is frustration-free or not.
 And in case it is, one can further characterize the structure of the corresponding ground space structure.
 It turns out that there always exists a ground state for such a system which has no entanglement at all.
-This means that the ground state space is `lack of correlation' in a sense, so the ground-state energy as well as the ground state itself can be given by the mean-field theory.
-Therefore this kind of systems are relatively simple, which could not include those strongly correlated systems in practice, whose ground states are expected to be highly entangled.
+This means that the ground state space `lacks correlation' in a sense, so the ground-state energy as well as the ground state itself can be given by the mean-field theory.
+Therefore this kind of systems are relatively simple, which could not represent nontrivial strongly correlated phases in practice, whose ground states are expected to be highly entangled.

 If one goes beyond spin-$1/2$ systems with two-body interactions, even frustration-free systems will have highly entangled ground states, for instance the toric code Hamiltonian.
-We will look at some other interesting frustration-free system and their ground state properties, such as the Affleck-Kennedy-Lieb-Tasaki (AKLT) system.
+We will look at some other interesting frustration-free system and their ground state properties, such as the Affleck-Kennedy-Lieb-Tasaki (AKLT) model.